Deceit 2: Gameplay

 Gameplay performs akin to other social deception games.
 The Innocent must complete 45 tasks between themselves in order to receive a key, where one player must use the key to unlock the escape.
 The Terrors look like humans however, should be trying to activate weak points in order to speed up progress into the inbetween.
 Once the inbetween phase begins, The Innocent and The Cursed all must run, hide, and evade the Terrors who are hunting them.
 The game ends when one team is left alive, or once players escape.

-Real-time communication—often via in-game voice chat—is essential as players deduce who may be betraying their team.
-The game supports cross-platform multiplayer, allowing a diverse global player base to engage in its high-stakes social deception.
+Real-time communication, including in-game voice chat, allows players to discuss and identify potential traitors.
+The game also supports cross-platform multiplayer.

 Players have described this game as being a hybrid of both Among Us and Dead by Daylight.

 Plot

 Set within the dark corridors of Milhaven Asylum, the narrative of Deceit 2 centers on an occult ritual gone catastrophically wrong.
 In 1979, an ill-fated ritual annihilated nearly an entire family, leaving a sole survivor condemned to an endless "Ritual of Deceit" at the hands of a mysterious Game Master.
 Throughout the game, players navigate a labyrinth of secrets and treachery, striving to discern friend from foe as they attempt to escape their nightmarish prison.